open-telemetry/opentelemetry-specification/specification/trace/api.md

 and `IsRecording` being false.

-For any two `Tracer`s returned from the same `TracerProvider` and queried at the time in the same logical execution unit (see [Context](../context/context.md)), the active Span MUST be the same unless at least one them returns the placeholder span (see above).
+For any two `Tracer`s returned from the same `TracerProvider` and queried at the same time in the same logical execution unit (see [Context](../context/context.md)), the active Span MUST be the same unless at least one of the `Tracer`s returns the placeholder span (see above).
 Note: This means that implementations are allowed to "disable" a `Tracer` such that it has no active `Span`.